sibragim95/sibragim95/README.md

 I research the mathematical foundations of deep learning, focusing on the approximation theory (deep neural networks overcoming the curse of dimensionality) and convergence analysis of GD optimizers.
-My repositories contain the code I use to run numerical simulations and support my theoretical results.
+My repositories contain the codes I use to run numerical simulations and support my theoretical results.

 ### Research highlights
 * **GD Convergence Analysis:** Proving strong iterate convergence for widely-used optimizers (Adam and beyond) under the Kurdyka-Łojasiewicz (KL) framework, establishing theoretical convergence guarantees for DNNs with arbitrary analytic activation functions.